panditvijay/AddSkill/README.md

 2. how source code build and execute in c++ : https://www.hackerearth.com/practice/notes/build-process-cc/
 3. BFS - Adjacency List/Adjacency Matrix
 4. DFS - Adjacency List/Adjacency Matrix
+5. Dijkstra's Algorithm - The shortest path from source to  all other vertices
-5. External Merge Sort (How to sort a 1000 GB file with ram size is 4 GB only.)
+6. External Merge Sort (How to sort a 1000 GB file with ram size is 4 GB only.)

    - We have created 6 files out of one big file namely "temp_words1.txt", "temp_words2.txt", ... "temp_words6.txt"
    - Sorted those files as "sorted_words1.txt", "sorted_words2.txt", ... "sorted_words6.txt"